CCHolmgren/ch222kv_1dv450_kod/README.md

 It can be good to learn how to read a manual.

 Then read the message on the release for up to date instructions on how to get the application running.

+Sign in with
+1. Username: admin, password: password
+2. Username: ordinary_user, password: password
+3. Username: otheruser, password: password

+Only admin is an administrator and can edit any event.